neondatabase/website/content/docs/reference/glossary.md

 Continuous integration and continuous delivery or continuous deployment.

+### CIDR notation

+CIDR (Classless Inter-Domain Routing) notation is a method used to define ranges of IP addresses in network management.
+It is presented in the format of an IP address, followed by a slash, and then a number (e.g., 192.168.1.0/24).
+The number after the slash represents the size of the address block, providing a compact way to specify a large range of IP addresses.
+In Neon's IP Allowlist feature, CIDR notation allows for efficiently specifying a block of IP addresses, especially useful for larger networks or subnets.
+This can be advantageous when managing access to branches with numerous potential users, such as in a large development team or a company-wide network.
+For related information, see [Configure the IP Allowlist](/docs/manage/projects#configure-the-ip-allowlist).

 ### cgroups

 Control groups, a Linux kernel feature that allows the organization, prioritization, and accounting of system resources for groups of processes.